averyinterestingusername/2D-Subnautica/README.md

 Hello!
 I like Subnautica, and I've wanted to program a game for a while now.

+### I really wanted the demo to be a playable game, and I spent many hours trying to get it to work, but I couldn't.
+If you want to play the game yourself, please follow the instructions.

 ## Instructions

 Make sure you can run python files.